Words Shape What Organizations See, Decide, and Ultimately Become

 Framed as Opportunities

-• Imagine it is five years from today, and everything you had hoped for and hoped for related to the appreciative focal point of the interview has come true.
+Imagine it is five years from today, and everything you had hoped for related to the appreciative focal point of the interview has come true.
 What would you see and hear?
 Describe the changes with people, processes, places, products, and services.
 Describe what you or others have done to make these changes possible.

-Embracing a strength-based approach prompts us to explore new and creative ways of approaching our work, solving problems, completing projects, and more.
+Embracing a strength-based habit prompts us to explore new and creative ways to approach our work, solve problems, and complete projects.
 Instead of our words working against us or limiting us, strengths-based thinking works in our favor.

-If you are looking for executive coaching or need a change management consultancy, we're ready to partner with you to craft a solution specific to your organization's context and challenges.
-Getting started is as easy as visiting www.organizationaltalent.com or contacting us via email info@organizationaltalent.com.
-Organizational Talent Consulting utilizes proven, simple, and transformational personal and organizational development solutions to help our clients learn, change, and apply tools in ways that benefit their unique needs and corporate culture.
+If you are looking for executive coaching or need change consulting, we're ready to partner with you to craft a solution tailored to your organization's context and challenges.

 References: